Harmonic-Approxilator/harmonicapproxilator.com/_pages/about.md

 The question of mass and its definition is a topic I find really interesting and it brings me to deal with gravitation and certain aspects of group theory.
 To a broader extent I am also interested in understanding at a more fundamental level what is electrodynamics, and what is ( and isn't) permitted when trying to extend it formally.

-I'm also extremely interested in General Relativity, Classical and Quantum Field Theory, as well as some topics in mathematical physics and mathematics.
+I'm also extremely interested in General Relativity, Classical and Quantum Field Theory, as well as some topics in mathematical physics and mathematics and I am currently working on certain aspects of QFT in curved space-time and mathematical relativity.

 ## Recent visits
-Scuola Superiore Meridionale (Napoli) - June 2025
+Scuola Superiore Meridionale (Napoli) - May 2026 Scuola Superiore Meridionale (Napoli) - June 2025
 ![pic](images/SSM.jpg){: width="300"px}
 ## Other hobbies